 “How can I rent with no rental history, no credit history and no income?
 Is there a way around it?”– Felicity

-“I would say that it is not vital to have a rental history as a large amount of applications we receive are young adults who are wanting to move out of home and need to start somewhere,” Amy said.
+“I would say that it is not vital to have a rental history as a large number of applications we receive are young adults who are wanting to move out of home and need to start somewhere,” Amy said.

 “It is preferred that they have some type of income to ensure that they can afford the rent per week, but if they are not receiving any income, they can apply with a ‘guarantor,’ such as a parent.”